By Katy Cable/A 3 min Read

 The top issues include:

-A majority of these issues can be resolved but I do want to warn you, they may take a bit of extra patience and time.
+The good news is, a majority of these issues can be resolved but, they may take extra patience and time.

 When a dog is surrendered to a shelter, it brings a tremendous amount of stress to the animal.
 Here are tips to help them make the transition from rescue dog to family pet much smoother!